kimjev-webdev/kimpiffy/README.md

 * The form uses a semi-transparent, dark background to give synergy between the overlay used on the index page.
 * The form has curved corners to match with the images in the gallery before it.
 * The form is designed to help users be specific about their enquiry, so at a later date these inquiries can be answered in order of relevance.
 (Users can select the nature of the query from a drop down list)
 * The form has some required fields and others that are optional.
+The basic requirement for the form submission is just name and email - this gives Kim the option to respond to those who have left their contact details without any extra information.
+This gives the minimum viable information whilst meaning the form can be submitted in the least time consuming manner if the user wishes too.
+This helps gain leads for employment and collaboration as it is time saving for the user.
 * JavaScript has been implimented so that on form submission a secondary window appears which includes Kim's direct email should the user want to reach out in more detail.
 * The language used in headers 'Get in touch' and 'Speak Soon' aims to inform users but also maintain the relaxed communication that is used in headers on the about page.